stolinski/tolin.ski/src/posts/drawer.md

 ## Dialog Drawer JS Version

 Well that stinks.
 But it turns out writing this same feature using the Web Animations API isn't too rough.
-I'm sure this oce could even be further cleaned up
+I'm sure this once could even be further cleaned up.

 <DialogJS />

+### Can I use this?

+So, if I can't really use the css forward version, can I use this JS version?
+Yes!
+The only newer feature here is the Web Animations API with 97% support.